Simblissity home > G.E.T.

 Hitchhiking

 Hitchhiking can be a safe and practical way of accessing some of the more distant trail towns along the way.
-Because the G.E.T. is so new, however, no one is likely to recognize you as a long-distance hiker per se.
+Because the G.E.T. is conceptual and "new", however, few are likely to recognize you as a long-distance hiker per se.
 Most locals will be able to distinguish you from a drifter, however, and I have found that certain cultures in the region are very keen to offer rides to anyone who looks in need.

 What to Do:

 For best results, stand and wear your backpack as you attempt to hitch, so that you are instantly recognizable as a backpacker.
 Holding your hiking poles prominently in view can also help.
-Use your thumb, but also wave as cars approach in order to appear friendly.
+Use your thumb, but also wave as cars approach in order to appear friendly. ("But I am friendly," you say.
+OK.
+Fair enough.)
 Unless near a trailhead or other visual cue, feel free to begin walking toward your destination, especially when traffic is sparse.
 When hitchhiking back to the route, use a cardboard sign to indicate how many miles it is (rather than listing the location itself, which may be obscure).
 Drivers will be more likely to accommodate you if they know what you expect of them.

 Santa Teresa Wilderness - click to view full-size (1 MB)